2-7-1/printer-api/README.md

 -- As a user, I want to send command to print my part by id or name

 -- As a user, I want to view my printer job queue for parts with status (Ready, In-Progress, Complete)

+This API has been tested against a local Node developer environment as a NodeJD microservice using Express with Swagger middleware.

 The parts collection and printer queue are simulated in an in-memory array.